awsdocs/aws-support-user-guide/doc_source/changing-support-plans.md

 For an example video of how to change your support plan, see [How do I change my AWS Support plan?](http://aws.amazon.com/premiumsupport/knowledge-center/change-support-plan/)

 **Notes**
-If you have Enterprise Support, use the link on the **Change support plan** page to contact AWS Support\.
+If you have an Enterprise On\-Ramp or Enterprise Support plan, use the link on the **Change support plan** page to contact AWS Support\.
-To close your account, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing and Cost Management User Guide*\.
+To close your account, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing User Guide*\.